wraithan/resume/docs/gigs.rst

 This was my first time working in truly high scale development, both in traffic and in team size.
-It was also my first gig working with a purely remote team distributed across many timezones.
+It was also my first gig working with a purely remote team distributed across many time zones.

-* Started out working on addons.mozilla.org, reworking the use of redis as a part of the caching solution.
+* Started out working on addons.mozilla.org, reworking the use of Redis as a part of the caching solution.
 * Worked on security critical sections of the site including the blocklist that Firefox uses to shut down bad addons and extensions in the wild.